-1. Direct Community Access Group and Prevocational services provided to the individual;

-- 2. Indirect intervention services provided specifically on the behalf of the individual as prescribed in the ISP.
-Indirect Intervention Services consist of design and development of activities in any location outside the individual's own or family home or any other residential setting that assist the individual to learn, use, and/or maintain adaptive skills required for active community participation and independent functioning, which includes services provided on behalf of a specific individual; - 3.
-Individuals may participate in any combination of Routine Day Services, to include Community Access Group and Prevocational Services.
+- 1. Community Access Group (CAG) and Prevocational services provided to the individual; - 2.
+Indirect intervention services provided specifically on the behalf of the individual as prescribed in the IISP.
+Indirect Intervention Services consist of design and development of activities in any location outside the individual's own or family home or any other residential setting that assist the individual to learn, use, and/or maintain adaptive skills required for active community participation and independent functioning, which includes services provided on behalf of a specific individual;

+- 3. Individuals may participate in any combination of Routine Day Services, to include Community Access Group (CAG) and Prevocational Services.
 Community Access Group and Prevocational Services are defined below. - B. Community Access Services These services are individually planned to meet the person's needs and preferences for active community participation.
 Community Access services are provided outside the individual's place of residence.
 These services can occur during the day, the evenings, or weekends.
 Services include design of activities and environments for the individual to learn and/or use adaptive skills required for active community participation and independent functioning.
-These activities include training in socialization skills as well as personal assistance as indicated in the Individual Service Plan.
-Community Access services must not duplicate or be provided at the same time of the same day as Community Living Support, Supported Employment, or Prevocational Services. - 1.
+These activities include training in socialization skills, as well as personal assistance as indicated in the Individual Service Plan. - 1.
 Transportation and Community Access Services Transportation requirements are as follows: - a.
 Transportation to and from activities and settings primarily utilized by people with disabilities is included in Community Access services.
 This transportation is provided through Community Residential Alternative services for individuals receiving these services. - b.
 Transportation provided through Community Access services is included in the cost of doing business and incorporated in the administrative overhead cost. - c.
 The individual's family or representative may choose to transport an individual to a Community Access facility. - d.
 Transportation is required between point of origin and activities in settings primary utilized by people with disabilities (a reasonable amount of transportation, defined as up to one hour per day, is billable).
-Point of origin is defined as any location that individuals are available for pick-up that is safe and appropriate for the individual based on the approved Individual Service Plan.

-- 2. Community Access Services have two distinct categories, Community Access Individual and Community Access Group, as follows: - a.
-Community Access Group Services are provided to groups of individuals.
+Point of origin is defined as any location that individuals are available for pick-up that is safe and appropriate for the individual based on the approved Individual Service Plan. - 2.
+Community Access Services have two distinct categories, Community Access Individual (CAI) and Community Access Group (CAG), as follows: - a.
+Community Access Group (CAG) Services are provided to groups of individuals.
 The direct care staff to individual ratio for Community Access Group services cannot exceed one (1) to ten (10) and is determined based on individual need level of the persons in the group.
 Community Access Group Services are designed to provide oversight, assist with daily living, socialization, communication, and mobility skills building and supports in a group.
 These services may include programming to reduce inappropriate and/or maladaptive behaviors.
 Community Access Group Services may be provided in a facility or a community as appropriate for the skill being taught or specific activity supported.

-State-Funded Community Access Group Services include the following based on the assessed need of the individual and as specified in the approved ISP:
+State-Funded Community Access Group Services include the following based on the assessed need and wants of the individual and as specified in the approved IISP or ISP: